 Content marketing — or driving potential interest in a product or service through the creation of valuable content — is an integral part of marketing plastic surgery.
 The more quality content on your site, the higher your chances of appearing on searches on Google.
 Think of it as casting a wider net.

-Try writing a blog including specific keywords around the services you offer, or maybe some of the innovative tools you use.
+Try writing a blog including specific keywords around the plastic surgery services you offer, or maybe some of the innovative tools you use.
 Writing authoritatively on your plastic surgery services is also a great way to set yourself apart from the competition, as it helps establish you as a subject matter expert and increase your trust level among consumers.

 Consider including an online form on your site to collect contact information for prospective patients who are interested in requesting an appointment or consultation.
 This will provide you with an audience of engaged users you can target with an email campaign, offers, or other marketing plastic surgery tactics.

 Instagram can be a game changer for your plastic surgery marketing.
 The visual nature of this social media platform aligns well with an aesthetic specialty such as plastic surgery.
-It’s a great place to explain various procedures and show positive results.
+It’s a great place to explain various plastic surgery procedures and show positive results.

 Instagram is also the ideal platform to engage with Millennials, a group that is more increasingly interested in cosmetic surgery services.
 According to the American Academy of Facial Plastic and Reconstructive Surgery, 56 percent of AAFPRS members saw an increase in cosmetic surgery services among patients under age 30 in 2017.

 Before opting for a cosmetic or reconstructive procedure, patients are likely to vet their doctors online and seek examples of their work.
 An analysis of online breast augmentation reviews that appeared in the medical journal Plastic and Reconstructive Surgery showed that nearly 70 percent of online reviews mentioned aesthetic outcomes, demonstrating that this is an important consideration for cosmetic surgery patients.